January 19th, 2015 | Posted by LadyNerkle1 in Working Around an Aggressive Swan - (Comments Off on Working Around an Aggressive Swan)

 VIDEO LINK to VOCAL Sounds Young Mute Juvenile Swans – “I Like You” Vocals Necks Puffed-up with Happy Emotions.
 One Mating Pair at the VERY End… https://www.youtube.com/watch?v=wjvH6d3WY9Y

 Happy Snorting Preening Together is Social Time.
+An Adoring Gaze.
 Male Swan Tells his Female he Loves her.
-Young Swans Pair Bonding ***** Mother’s Love – A Loving Dam Watching the Gentle, Loving Care with their Tiny Cygnets.
-TRUST
+Courting Behavior as Young Swans Pair Bond. ****** ****** ****** Mother’s Love – A Loving Dam Watching the Gentle, Loving Care with her Tiny Cygnet.
+TRUST takes Time.

 Trust